wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_move.md

 ---
-title: zec:move \[POST\] {disallowed}
+title: move  {disallowed} - Zcash
-description: DEPRECATED.
-Move a specified amount from one account in your wallet toanother.
+description: Example code for the move  {disallowed} json-rpc method. Сomplete guide on how to use move  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters